puppetlabs/puppetlabs-apache/README.md

   ],
 }
 ```

 ##### `rewrites`

 Creates URL rewrite rules.
-Expects an array of hashes, and the hash keys can be any of 'comment', 'rewrite_base', 'rewrite_cond', 'rewrite_rule' or 'rewrite_map'.
+Expects an array of hashes.

+Values: Hash keys that are any of 'comment', 'rewrite_base', 'rewrite_cond', 'rewrite_rule' or 'rewrite_map'.

 Default: `undef`.

 For example, you can specify that anyone trying to access index.html is served welcome.html